Provider Discovery: Find Every Treating Doctor

 10%+

-Claim denials resulting from documentation gaps (MOS Medical)
+Claim disputes resulting directly from medical documentation gaps (MOS Medical)

 30-65%